 There is a reason why food and health experts advise against using plastic cutting boards for raw meats, fish, and poultry–they do not get 100% clean even in a dishwasher.

-Is it really worth the health risk to save the few pennies?
+Is it really worth the health risk to save a few pennies?

 There is nothing wrong with not giving a crap about the image others may have of you based on your vehicle.

-I can say this, because I don’t put a high importance on mine.
+I can say this because I don’t put high importance on mine.

 In fact, I hate the idea of cars as status symbols.

 Most items aren’t even all that useful, such as a sunroof, spoiler, chrome rims, or other aesthetic accents.

 They are mostly just for show, adding very little (if any) performance value.

 Trust me, I know from my own experiences in my 20’s!

 Buying used is a good way to keep your initial out-of-pocket expenses to a minimum.